jtackaberry/reaticulate/reabank.md

   are not prefixed this way then any future user-generated MIDI event will be routed to this channel when the articulation is activated.
 * `type` defines the type of output event (see below), e.g. note, cc, etc.
 * `@channel` specifies the destination MIDI channel of the output event and unless `type` is prefixed with `-` it implies subsequent MIDI events will also be routed to that destination channel.
-When channel is not specified, the destination channel will be the same as the source channel where the articulation was triggered.
+When channel is not specified, the destination channel will be dictated by the destination channel the defined by the user when the bank was configured on the track.
+See the [usage page](usage#track-setup) for more information on source and destination channels.
 * `arg1` and `arg2` depend on the type
 * `%filter_program` if defined will only emit the output event if the specified program number `filter_program` is currently active on the same channel in another group.
 This allows